pandasseabornplotlyFor additional resources, check out the following:

 Instead of manually specifying

-column to a Categorical data type (and similarly for the other categorical variables: country, region, and sub-region).
+hue_ordereach time, we could instead convert theincome_ordercolumn to a Categorical data type (and similarly for the other categorical variables: country, region, and sub-region).
 This would ensure the categories are automatically plotted in the correct order.

-DataFrame, which contains data for all years, recall that we can use grouping and aggregation to compute the total world population in each year:
+seaborn, we can also create plots which perform statistical transformations behind the scences, calculating new values to plotReturning to our world DataFrame, which contains data for all years, recall that we can use grouping and aggregation to compute the total world population in each year:

 world.groupby('year', as_index=False)['pop_millions'].sum()